yyli28/d2mr-assessment-yyli28/06_r-programming/03_wrangling-function/README.md

 ## Description

 In this project, you will define a function for data wrangling.
-Your final product should be an .R script that defines your function, then compares the output with that of the original function.
 "Wrangling" is loosely defined here.
 It should be a function that serves a useful and plausible purpose for data preparation.

 You may choose to create a .qmd notebook to complete this project, but I wouldn’t recommend it.
 Typically functions are defined in scripts, not notebooks.
 If you want to use a .qmd, I suggest actually defining the function in an .R script, then sourcing the script and calling the function in the .qmd.